University of Ottawa logo

 A Distinctive Experience

-Graduate students are encouraged to be actively involved in CHLPE's lively roster of events, including our lunchtime speaker series, Café Scientifiques in the community, and an annual national/international conference drilling into a specific health policy issue (past examples includes AI in Healthcare; Medical Assistance in Dying; and Two-Tier Care).
+Graduate students are encouraged to be actively involved in CHLPE's lively roster of events, including our lunchtime speaker series, policy salons for government, Café Scientifiques in the community, and an annual national conference drilling into a specific health policy issue (past examples includes AI in Healthcare; Medical Assistance in Dying; and Two-Tier Care).
 CHLPE also runs regular small-group workshops on grant writing and focus areas in health law such as aging, technology, multidisciplinary bioethics, organ donation/transplantation, and public health policy.

 For graduate students in particular, CHLPE in conjunction with the McGill Research Group on Health and Law runs the Graduate Student Colloquium in Health Law, Policy and Ethics.
 This flagship event gives our students opportunities to showcase their work and receive input for an interdisciplinary audience of researchers and policy makers, while between sessions and in the evenings exchanging ideas and networking with attendees.
 The Colloquium is held on an annual alternating basis in Ottawa and Montreal.